milahu/collapseos/recipes/rc2014/README.md

     dd if=memdump bs=1 skip=36192 count=3198 > dict.bin

 `36192` is `8d60` and `3198` is `99de-8d60`.
 This needs to be prepended by the boot binary.
-But that one, we already have.
-It's `z80c.bin`
+We already have `stage1.bin`, but this binary contains bootstrap source code we don't need any more.
+To strip it, we'll need to `dd` it out to `LATEST`, in my case `098b`:

+    dd if=stage1.bin bs=1 count=2443 > s1pre.bin

+Now we can combine our binaries:

-    cat z80c.bin dict.bin > stage2.bin
+    cat s1pre.bin dict.bin > stage2.bin

 Is it ready to run yet? no. There are 3 adjustments we need to manually make using our hex editor.